Back to school means back to germs. How you organize your children’s medicine cabinet matters greatly this time of year.

 Little baby Jonah Bear was tossing and turning.
 His breathing was fast and shallow and I could tell, even in the dark that his cheeks were flushed.
 I touched the soles of his feet and the palms of his hands… YUP, he had a fever – and this one was well above 100.

 The house was dark, but that didn’t prevent me from finding exactly what I needed.
-I made my way to the children’s medicine cabinet in the kitchen and I quickly grabbed the thermometer, the Children’s TYLENOL® and a dosage cup.
+I made my way to the children’s medicine cabinet in the kitchen and I quickly grabbed the thermometer and the Children’s TYLENOL®.

 Thanks to our medicine cabinet being well-organized and fully stocked I am never caught off guard when a fever or minor medical emergency strikes.

-Check out our children’s medicine cabinet and how it’s organized.
+Check out our children’s medicine cabinet and how we stock it.
 I am sure you will find all or some of my tips useful in your own home.

 We have four boys ages 9, 7, 4 and 2.
+(Edited to add: Our kids are 13, 11, 8 and 6 as of March 2020).
 One of our boys has a few medical conditions that require daily medication, which is why being organized is not a luxury but a necessity for our family.

 Tips and Tricks to Organize Your Children’s Medicine Cabinet:

-- We keep our children’s medication in a kitchen cabinet that is out of reach for the kids, yet in a convenient location for the adults.
+- We keep our children’s medication in a kitchen cabinet above the refrigerator.

-- The medication is divided into the following categories in clear plastic bins with lids and clearly marked with labels:
+- Separate your medication into the following categories in clear plastic bins with lids and clearly marked with labels:

 - Everyday medication: The content of this bin changes depending on the kids’ medical needs.
 I only keep the pills, liquids and nasal sprays currently being used in this bin.
 Once they feel better and no longer need to take the medication it is moved into one of the other bins.